-Major industries located within the government's boundaries or in close proximity include major military installations including both military and civilian personnel; national defense contractors; transportation and rail firms; and numerous educational and financial institutions.
+Major industries located within the government's boundaries or in close proximity include major military installations including both military and civilian personnel, national defense contractors, transportation and rail firms, and numerous educational and financial institutions.
 Recent activity within the District's region, suggests a strengthening in home sale median prices and increased commercial activity.
-The most current population figures show San Bernardino County has increased its population by .97% from January 1, 2014 to January 1, 2015.
-The population for the City of Barstow increased .61% also during the same timeframe.
-The unemployment rate as of October 2015 for the District, which encompasses the City of Barstow's boundaries, is 5.7% and has continued to improve from the previous fiscal year of 9.7% in October 2014.
+The most current population figures show San Bernardino County has increased its population by 1.1% from January 1, 2016 to January 1, 2017.
+The City of Barstow city limits represent the largest portion of the District.
+Its population increased .5% from the previous fiscal year.
+The unemployment rate as of October 2017 for the District, which encompasses the City of Barstow's boundaries, is 4.2% and has continued to improve from the previous fiscal year of 5.4% in October 2016.